niccdias/niccdias.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello there!
-My name is Nic Dias, and I am a PhD Candidate at UPenn.
+My name is Nic Dias, and I am a PhD candidate at UPenn.
 In May 2025, I will become a post-doc at Aarhus University, where I will be working on the [PARTYOPINION](https://ps.au.dk/en/research/researcher-websites/rune-slothuus/current-research/) project under [Rune Slothuus](https://ps.au.dk/en/research/researcher-websites/rune-slothuus/).

 My research centers on three interrelated questions: Are citizens good custodians of democracy?
 Why or why not?
 And how could democracy work better?
 My dissertation challenges the long-held idea that citizens' policy opinions are often "unprincipled" --- that is, inconsistent with their underlying values and interests.
 Instead, I argue that citizens' opinions appear less principled than they are, due to flaws in how scholars have evaluated citizens' opinions.
 In other work, I have studied polarization's causes, consequences, and potential remedies.